guluisacat/imlzq.github.io/_posts/2024-05-29-Dive-Into-Android-TA-BugHunting-And-Fuzzing.markdown

 So far, we've discussed TA research on actual Android devices.
 Let's now shift to TA simulation.

  When it comes to TA simulation, Unicorn and Qemu are indispensable topics.
+I chose Unicorn.

-### 4.1 Choosing: Qiling Framework or Secondary Development Based on Unicorn
+### 4.1 Choosing: Qiling Framework or Develop My Own Framework Based on Unicorn

 - **Option 1:** Qiling Framework is developed based on Unicorn.
 It is currently very mature, providing many necessary functions to help developers quickly simulate and fuzz.